renra/project-consistency/README.md

 ## Criteria

-* Ease of setup for a new developer
+* Ease of setup for a new developer even of complex projects (orchestration)
 * Same developer experience across various environments
 * Same environment in development and production (and CI)
+* Project isolation